simopt-admin/simopt/README.md

 * [Pasupathy and Henderson (2011)](https://www.informs-sim.org/wsc11papers/363.pdf) describes an earlier interface for MATLAB implementations of problems and solvers.
 * [Dong et al. (2017)](https://www.informs-sim.org/wsc17papers/includes/files/179.pdf) conducts an experimental comparison of several solvers in SimOpt and analyzes their relative performance.
 * [Eckman et al. (2019)](https://www.informs-sim.org/wsc19papers/374.pdf) describes in detail changes to the architecture of the MATLAB version of SimOpt and the control of random number streams.
 * [Eckman et al. (2021)](https://eckman.engr.tamu.edu/wp-content/uploads/sites/233/2021/09/SimOpt-metrics-paper.pdf) introduces the design of experiments for comparing solvers; this design has been implemented in the latest Python version of SimOpt.
+For detailed description of the terminology used in the library, e.g., factors, macroreplications, post-processing, solvability plots, etc., see this paper.

 ## Code